Cubeir/Vanilla-RTX-App/IN-APP-ANNOUNCEMENTS.md

 # PSA
 ### app update announcement
 📯 Welcome to the 3.1 update!
 As you explore each feature, you'll come across dynamic/fresh info panels to help you stay informed and up-to-date, like changelogs for Vanilla RTX updates, and much, much more...
+The app now also works for all kinds of MCBE installations, including the unusual ones!

 ### reactor temp announcement
 🟦 RTX Reactor is set to become free as a part of the Vanilla RTX App!
 It's window currently hosts development progress news.